DefinitelyTyped/DefinitelyTyped/meteor/README.md

 - Code (TypeScript and transpiled JS):  <https://github.com/fullflavedave/MicroscopicTypeScript>

 ##Meteor package
-There will hopefully be a Meteor package soon listed on [Atmosphere](http://atmosphere.meteor.com "http://atmosphere.meteor.com") that can be easily added using `mrt add meteor`.
+There will hopefully be a Meteor package soon listed on [Atmosphere](http://atmosphere.meteor.com "http://atmosphere.meteor.com") that can be easily added using `mrt add typescript`.